Giants beat Navegantes in extra innings

 Contrary to what was seen in other games, where the Dominican reliever was extremely solid, the seventh inning proved to be an important challenge for the Dominicans, who allowed a three-run rally and had to use three pitchers to stop the offense from Navigators.

-The bottom of the eighth inning marked a controversial moment of the game, when Gustavo Nunez was ruled safe at third after a bunt, in which it appeared that the runner had been put out and this caused the Venezuelan catcher to be ejected, by claiming the play.
+The bottom of the eighth inning marked a controversial moment of the game, when Gustavo Nunez was ruled safe at third after a bunt, in which it appeared that the runner had been put out and this caused the ejection of the Venezuelan catcher, by claiming the play.

 Finally, Hanser Albert hit a sacrifice fly in the tenth inning, leaving on the field Magellan and giving victory to the Dominicans.